 - Making up a booklet of quality time vouchers where each voucher entitles your child with things like one hour of kicking the ball at the park, a movie date with mum or dad, an hour of playing their favourite board game or whatever you can come up with!
 Don't forget our kids spell LOVE with the letters TIME when it comes to their parents.

 - Teaching our kids emotional care early on in the piece is a great gift to give and you can do that easily and gently with some flower essence products.
 Check out our Calm Kids Pack and our Teenager Pack.

 Gift Giving for Adults

 - Make gifts when you can!
-Nothing as cool as a homemade body scrub, sweet or savoury treats, knitted scarf, create a piece of art or anything you have a talent with!
+Nothing's as cool as a homemade body scrub, sweet or savoury treats, knitted scarf, a piece of art or anything you have a talent with!

 - Gifts for teachers come up a lot at this time too and instead of getting them the usual choccies/wine or photo frame, why not gift something unique and special like our beautiful new flower essence room mists that have so many teachers already raving already!
 These mists clear past energy of the room (great for classrooms!) as well as add a beautiful new energy vibration and make it smell heavenly.
 Focus, Protect and Slow Down Room Mists have been the most popular for teacher gifts!
 Check them out HERE

 - My husband and I stopped doing gifts for each other a while back now and instead we go to dinner, see a concert or have a night away.
 So we gift each other with our time doing something we both love.
 This year it's a Paul Kelly concert in our home town of Brisbane followed by a night in a hotel nearby while my mum has a night at our house enjoying time with our kids!